statechannels/website/server/docs/getting-started.md

 ## revealDice()

-We reveal dice by taking the REVEAL action and submitting with it our number and salt
+We reveal dice by taking the `REVEAL` action and submitting with it our number and salt:

 ```typescript
 async function revealDice(highRollerState) {